henrik/thepugautomatic.com-eleventy/src/site/posts/2020-03-20-conversational-implicature-in-testing.md

 It doesn't have to be a method – it can be a factory object, like Ruby's [factory_bot](https://github.com/thoughtbot/factory_bot).

-This can be a good thing to do after you've made a test pass – just as you would refactor the code to make it nicer, go through the test and remove or hide any unnecessary detail.
+This can be a good thing to do after you've made a test pass – just as you would refactor the code to make it nicer, go through the test and remove or hide unnecessary detail.

 ## Stay close to the limit